 Which workflows do BamSEC and InsiderScore (VerityData | InsiderScore) both support?

-Both platforms cover Insider Data, Institutional Data, 13F, and Alerts workflows, so you can research those use cases in either tool before digging into the feature differences below.
+Both platforms cover Insider Data, Institutional Data, 13F, Alerts, and Watchlist workflows, so you can research those use cases in either tool before digging into the feature differences below.

 Which tool offers a free plan?